Letters from Lodi

 Bishofberger Vineyard Carignan

 • 12-acre block of own-rooted Carignan, planted in 1936 just south of W. Turner Rd. between DeVries and N. Ray roads.

 • Owned and farmed by Bob Bishofberger, a close cousin to thhe the Phillips family of Michael David Winery.

 • Apart from a Bechthold Vineyard Cinsaut, the Bishofberger Vineyard Carignan is the only single-vineyard wine bottled by Michael David Winery (vineyard identified on back label).

 • This Carignan is typically between medium to full bodied (about 13.5% alcohol); retaining zesty natural acidity, moderate tanning and a classic red cherry varietal aroma with leafy/herby nuances.

 Mohr-Fry Ranches Zinfandel

-• In addition to their venerated Marian’s Vineyard, the Fry family owns and farms an additional 8 blocks of own-rooted Zinfandel planted over several years during the early 1940s; all registered with Historic Vineyard Society.
+• In addition to their venerated Marian’s Vineyard, the Fry family owns and farms another 8 blocks of own-rooted Zinfandel planted over several years during the early 1940s; all registered with Historic Vineyard Society.

 • The Fry family home ranch is located south of the City of Lodi; north of Armstrong Rd., across West Ln. from the Deshmesh Darbar Sikh Temple.